ome/omero-guide-fiji/docs/installation.rst

 .. image:: images/setup1.png

--  For recent plugin versions (5.5.7 and higher): Note where you the downloaded the omero_ij-5.x.x-all.jar file.
+-  For recent plugin versions (5.5.7 and higher): Note where you downloaded the omero_ij-5.x.x-all.jar file.
 Copy that file into the *plugins* folder of Fiji.

 -  For plugin versions lower than 5.5.7: Extract the downloaded .zip archive.
 Remember where you extracted it to.